Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Switch Transformer

 The top-$k$ gate values are selected for routing the token $x$.
 If $\mathcal{T}$ is the set of selected top-$k$ indices then the output computation of the layer is the linearly weighted combination of each expert's computation on the token by the gate value,

 \textbf{Switch Routing: Rethinking Mixture-of-Experts.} \citet{shazeer2017outrageously} conjectured that routing to $k>1$ experts was necessary in order to have non-trivial gradients to the routing functions.
-The authors intuited that learning to route would not work without the ability to compare at least two experts. \citet{ramachandran2018diversity} went further to study the top-$k$ decision and found that higher $k$-values lower in the model were important for models with many routing layers.
+The authors intuited that learning to route would not work without the ability to compare at least two experts. \citet{ramachandran2018diversity} went further to study the top-$k$ decision and found that higher $k$-values in lower layers in the model were important for models with many routing layers.
 Contrary to these ideas, we instead use a simplified strategy where we route to only a \emph{single} expert.
 We show this simplification preserves model quality, reduces routing computation and performs better.
 This $k=1$ routing strategy is later referred to as a Switch layer.
+Note that for both MoE and Switch Routing, the gate value $p_i(x)$ in Equation \ref{eqn: moe_layer} permits differentiability of the router.

-The benefits for the Switch layer are three-fold: \textbf{(1)} The router computation is reduced as we are only routing a token to a single expert. \textbf{(2)} The batch size (expert capacity) of each expert can be at least halved since each token is only being routed to a single expert. \textbf{(3)} The routing implementation is simplified and communication costs are reduced.
+The benefits for the Switch layer are three-fold: \textbf{(1)} The router computation is reduced as we are only routing a token to a single expert. \textbf{(2)} The batch size (expert capacity) of each expert can be at least halved since each token is only being routed to a single expert.\footnote{See Section \ref{sec:eff_sparse_rout} for a technical description.} \textbf{(3)} The routing implementation is simplified and communication costs are reduced.
 Figure \ref{fig:capacity_factor} shows an example of routing with different expert capacity factors.